 At present, a Victorian-based first home buyer who purchases a property worth $600,000 would be required to pay in excess of $15,000 in stamp duty.

-With interest rates continuing to sit at historical lows, now could be a great time for first home buyers to find out how these changes may effect your plans to purchase by calling Chris Stampoultzis on 0487 920 721.
+With interest rates continuing to sit at historical lows, now could be a great time for first home buyers to look at their finances and consider speaking to a mortgage broker.

 Your local broker can help you seek home loan pre-approval and identify exactly how much you may be able to borrow.